-Last year (September I believe) I decided to purchase the Olympus PEN E-PL7 – it was being heavily touted as THE go to camera for (fashion) bloggers mainly due to the capability of the screen being able to slip for the perfect selfie.
+In September 2016 I decided to purchase the Olympus PEN E-PL7 – or the now updated E-PL9 – it was being heavily touted as THE go to camera for (fashion) bloggers mainly due to the capability of the screen being able to slip for the perfect selfie.
 I feel I start a lot of posts saying this, but, as you know, I’m not a fashion blogger, but I did see something in this PEN that could be for me.

 My love of photography started from a very young age though.
 My first camera was a chunky Canon which took film in those days.
 I have stacks and stacks of photo albums documenting me growing up due to always owning a camera.
 When phones came out with cameras it just meant I got to carry one less thing yet document even more.
 I always had a point and shoot for holidays though…

 Previously, photography was not an art in my eyes though.
 It was just a way to remember things that had happened in the past.
 Then along came the likes of Instagram and I saw pictures in a different way.
 I started to see a different perspective.
 I (invested and) updated my blog design then realised that my photos didn’t live up to my new outlook…

 Here’s how I’ve been working with the PEN for my (Health, Food and) Fitness Blog…

 1. Don’t Waste Your Money If You Won’t Get Out Of Auto

 When I first got the PEN, I used auto mode and thought my images were stunning.
 Then I realised that I had no control over how my images were turning out and had no idea how to get the images that I could see in my minds eye.
 So I took things into my own hands and started by organising #ThePhoto101 workshop which took place in August 2015.
 Led by Eulanda Shead, we spent a few hours learning about how our cameras worked outside of auto mode…